Projectivism: Hume's projectivist theory of causation

+Non-cognitivist projectivism

-More recently, Simon Blackburn has been a major proponent of the view.
+More recently, Simon Blackburn has been a major proponent of projectivism.
 Blackburn's projectivism is a version of meta-ethical anti-realism.
 Blackburn conveys anti-realism as the view that statements which express moral properties are constructed, and realism as the view that moral properties somehow exist independently of moral agents.
 A further distinction in Blackburn's projectivism is that between cognitivists and non-cognitivists.
 Cognitivists believe that moral claims are "truth-apt", that is capable of being true or false.
 Non-cognitivists, on the other hand, believe that moral claims are not truth-apt—not capable of being true or false.

 As a non-cognitivist, the projectivist holds that ethical judgments are the product of conative, rather than cognitive psychological processes.
 A conative psychological process or state is something similar to a stance, attitude, or disposition.
 These conative psychological processes are in contrast to cognitive ones, which are what are typically thought of when referring to human beings "using their reason" or perhaps being rational (at least in the narrow sense).
 As highly social creatures whose success as a species has been due primarily to an ability to communicate and cooperate, projectivism holds that the development of a moral interest has actually been in humans' prudential interest.